Grammarly Free vs. Pro (Put to the Test in 2026)

 However, Grammarly has a more complete database for identifying these errors, so it catches more slipups.
 It’s also the most accurate grammar and spelling checker on the market.

-Grammarly also excels at ensuring the tone of your writing is on point for your intended readers.
+Grammarly also excels at ensuring your writing’s tone is on point for your intended readers.

 Both tools check for clarity, concision, consistency, and overused words.